Close Menu

 There is currently no treatment available to cure dementia.
 Anti-dementia medicines and are primarily used for Alzheimer’s disease.
 However, numerous new treatments are in various stages of clinical trials.

-Additionally, there are many options to improve the lives of people with dementia, their caregivers and their families.
-The principal goals for dementia care are:
+Additionally, there are many options to improve the lives of people with dementia, the people who care for them and their families.
+The principal goals for care are:

-• optimizing physical health, cognition, activity and well being
+- promote your physical health, activity and well being

 It is important when considering treatment options that you talk with your doctor.
 Your treatment options need to work for your and your family.
 You should also consider long-term care options.
 Your family may not be able to care for you on their own.

-SSA’S USES LISTING 12.02 TO FIND DISABILITY FOR DEMENTIA
+SSA USES LISTING 12.02 TO PAY BENEFITS FOR DEMENTIA

-The listing the SSA uses for dementia is Listing 12.02 for neurocognitive disorders.
+The listing the SSA uses for dementia is Listing 12.02.
 To meet listing 12.02, you need medical evidence showing significant decline under the Part A criteria.
-Next, you will need your doctor to explain in writing that your have one extreme or two marked impairments under Part B. In the alternative, you can also win SSD benefits by meeting the Part C criteria.
+Next, you will need your doctor to explain in writing that you have one extreme or two marked impairments under Part B. Learn about proving the Part B criteria.
+In the alternative, you can also win SSD benefits by meeting the Part C criteria.

 12.02 Neurocognitive disorders, satisfied by A and B, or A and C: